Vijay-kumar02/EL-TASK1/README.md

 <br>
 OBJECTIVE : Clean and prepare a raw dataset.
 <br>
-Application used to Handle the Dataset - Excel.
+Application used to Handle the Dataset - Excel(THE WORKED DATASET HAS BEEN UPLOADED AS TASK 1.xlsx)
 <br>
 This is a Raw dataset of Customers billing Analysis.
 <br>
 Extracted the Dataset from Kaggle.
 <br>
 Methods - Removing Duplicates, Standardize text values,Converting date formats to a consistent type, column headers have been set uniformly and highlighted.